Find a psychiatrist in Michigan

 Specialties

-Dr. Shelley Sellinger is a board-certified psychiatrist in practice for 25 years.
-Her career has been devoted to serving both her local community as well as high-risk and underserved patients.
-As a pioneer and advocate for the use of telepsychiatry years prior to the pandemic, she has presented at the American Telehealth conference as well as at grand rounds.
+I am a board-certified psychiatrist who has been in practice for 25 years.
+My career has been devoted to serving both my local community as well as high-risk and underserved patients.
+As a pioneer and advocate for the use of telepsychiatry years prior to the pandemic, I have presented at the American Telehealth conference as well as at grand rounds.

 Read more ›